gkotian/gkotian.github.io/travels/_posts/2010-04-08-fort-pierce-miami-and-another-breakdown.md

 title: Fort Pierce, Miami and another breakdown
 categories:
 - United States of America
-excerpt: The next morning I said goodbye to Nancy, along with my usual thank you postcard and went straight to the closest Avis centre.
-The staff here were really nice.
-I got a much better car - a Hyundai accent (with cruise control!) and for cheaper than the old car.
 ---

 The next morning I said goodbye to Nancy, along with my usual thank you postcard